rbrander/wx-reader/README.md

 # wx-reader
-Decrypt METAR/TAF weather information from a weather API
+Decode METAR/TAF weather information from a weather API